Chichester Counselling Services

 Why have counselling?

-Exploring problems and difficulties with someone who is professionally trained to listen and support you can help you to live a more meaningful life and achieve your personal goals.
+Counselling can help with a wide range of issues, including anxiety, low self-confidence, stress, loss, depression, domestic violence, emotional and/or sexual abuse, bullying and relationship problems.
+Talking about your difficulties with someone who is professionally trained can help you to live a more meaningful life and achieve your personal goals.

 ‘I am now able to carry out my day to day life again with confidence, which I was not able to do before.’